kevinsullivan/dmtl4/src/DMT1/Lectures/L09_algebra/C01_groups.lean.md

-Advanced mathematics is to a considerable extent about generalizing from numbers and operations on them to a diversity of abstract objects and analogous operations on them.
+Advanced mathematics is to a considerable extent about generalizing from numbers and operations on them to a diversity of abstract objects and analogous operations on them, obeying laws that make it all valid and useful.

-As an example, we could imagine a set of objects, let's called them the *rotations of a clock hand.* A rotation is an action involving a clock hand moving from one position to another on the clock dial (e.g., from 3PM to 5PM, which we could say is a rotation by two hours).
+As an example, we could imagine a set of objects, let's call them the *rotations of a clock hand.* A rotation is an action that moves a clock hand from one position on the dial to another.
+A clockwise rotation by two hours, for example, would move a hand at 3PM to the 5PM position.
+A duration of two hours acts on a hand pointing tio 3PM to the 5PM position.

 There's a zero rotation, which is no rotation at all.
 Any two rotations can be added.
 Addition is associative (just think about it).
 Every rotation has an inverse, which is rotation by the same amount in the opposite direction.
-And under these definitions, any rotation added to its inverse puts the hand of the clock where it started, so the sum of any rotation and its inverse is the zero rotation.
+And under these definitions, any rotation added to its inverse puts the hand of the clock where it started, which is just what the zero rotation does; so the sum of any rotation and its inverse rotation is zero: no overall rotation at all.

+The pattern here, of a set of objects with an associative binary operator (addition in our domain), a zero element, and (additive) inverses arises in innumerable domains even though they might differ great in what the actual objects are.
+The generalization arises in a form that is expressly specialized to fit each particular type of object at hand.
+This generalization is that of a *group*.

 Any set of objects with these properties satisfies the rules required to form what is called a *group*.
-A group is any *mathematical structure* having several elements:
+A group is any *mathematical structure* having several elements, connected and governed by certain rules.

 - a set of objects, sometimes called the *carrier set*
 - an associative *binary operation*, such as addition
 - an element designated as the *zero* or *identity* element
-- an inverse operation on elements of the set
+- a total inverse operation on elements of the set

-These objects are tied together by additional rules:

-- the binary operation must be associative
+- where the binary operation must be associative
-- adding zero on the left or right has no effect
+- adding zero on the left or right is an identity opreation
-- the sum of any element and its inverse must be zero
+- the sum of any element and its inverse is always the zero

-What we have, then, in the notion of a group is a very general structure that we can impose on many different kinds of objects.
-Rotations of a clock hand can serve as group elements.
-The rationals form a group.
-The set of invertible matrices forms a group.
-The notion of a group gives us as way to study any such structure in common terms.
+The notion of a group is a general structure that we can impose on many different kinds of objects.
+The 120 degree rotations of a clock hand are the elements of a group as long as we define zero, addition, and inverse in ways that sastisfy the laws.

+The rational numbers forms an additive  group.
+The set of invertible matrices forms a multiplicative group.
+The general notion of a group gives us a common formal language in which to read, reason, and write about any such structure.

-Moreover, in everyday algebra we have not only groups. which have but one operation (typically an addition or multiplication operator), but a whole zoo of abstract mathematical structures, each having special values (such as the zero group element), operations (such as addition), and axioms, which ensure that everything works as required (addition is associative, etc).
+Moreover, in everyday algebra we have not only groups. but a large and amazing zoo of abstract mathematical structures, each having special values (e.g., zeros and ones), operations (e.g., add and vadd), axioms and relations amongst elements, notations, major theorems, and now automations.

-Now having seen how we can embed proposition logic, predicate logic, and set theory in Lean, we turn to the definition of more abstract mathematics, namely basic *abstract algebra*, in Lean.
+As an example of automations, consider Lean's support for proving propositional (proof-requiring) equalities involving *rings.* A ring is short of a *field* only by multiplicative inverses.
+Polynomials have addition and additive inverses, as well as multiplication, but they do not have multiplicative inverses in general.

+So now suppose you have as a proof goal to show that two, e.g., polynomial expressions are mathematically equal.
+A proof could require an involved and tedious sesquence of steps involving such mundane concepts as operator associativity, commutativity, reduction of operation applications, and so forth.
+By contrast, the *ring* tactic in Lean will assuredly reduce both sides of the equality proposition to *normalized* forms that will be equal if and only if the terns are mathematically equal.

+TODO: Better example perhaps

+The lesson is that these *ad hoc* generalizations provide huge intellectual and now mechanical reasoning leverage, enabling one to treat a huge range of phenomena through its mapping into such a structure.
+Immedaitely a wealth of knowledge applies to the case at hand.
+And, again, there's a massive universe of abstractions: group, ring, torsor, topological space, etc.

-## A Robot Vacuum
+## Robot Vacuum CLeaner

 While abstract algebra sounds, well, abstract, it has immediate practical applications.
 Imaging we have the